 We did something different with our tree this year in adding the words.
 Our tree is still up and we don’t have plans to take it down anytime soon.

 This room was my favorite in terms of Christmas decor this year.
 I love the color scheme and my son helped me hang the snowflakes.
 We had two great big family dinners here recently and I think we all lingered at the table a little longer because it was such a great space to relax in.

 I’m still a blog fan and blog reader and wanted to share a few favorites with you for (maybe) something new for you to read this year.

-– okay, this one isn’t a blog- she went on a blog sabbatical in 2013 and now just posts on Instagram.
+The Grey Gang – okay, this one isn’t a blog- she went on a blog sabbatical in 2013 and now just posts on Instagram.
 But she’s good for a momma’s soul.
 Very vulnerable and posts out loud the things I tend to keep inside or shared at home between friends.
-I’ll post more of my favorite Instagram accounts on my own Instagram
+I’ll post more of my favorite Instagram accounts on my own Instagram soon.

 Thank You READERS!